Koszulity of a certain dioperad: Koszulity of the dioperad

 \section{Koszulity of the dioperad $\scrV^{(n)}$}

 We now recall the result of Poirier and Tradler establishing the Koszulity of the dioperad $\scrV^{(n)}$, and give it a more geometric interpretation.
 This is a quadratic dioperad defined as

-where $\mu$ is in homological degree zero and $\nu$ in homological degree $-n$, and the symbol $\calT$ indicates the free dioperad generated by those elements; this is indexed over directed trees, hence the letter T. In other words, a $\scrV^{(n)}$-algebra is a graded associative algebra $(A,\mu)$ with a symmetric copairing $\nu$ of degree $-n$, satisfying
+where $\mu$ is in homological degree zero and $\nu$ in homological degree $-n$, and the symbol $\calT$ indicates the free dioperad generated by those elements; this is indexed over directed trees.
+In other words, a $\scrV^{(n)}$-algebra is a graded associative algebra $(A,\mu)$ with a symmetric copairing $\nu$ of degree $-n$, satisfying

 for all $x \in A$.